-Therefore, a contractor bidding for such job is expected to provide his rate of buying, cutting, bending, and installing the reinforcements according to the construction drawing in one sum.
+Therefore, a contractor bidding for such a job is expected to provide his rate of buying, cutting, bending, and installing the reinforcements according to the construction drawing in one sum.
 While concrete is priced per cubic meters (m3), reinforcement is usually priced per kilogram (kg).

-The price to be quoted per kg of reinforcement is expected to cover the cost of purchase and supply of the materials to site, cost of cutting, bending, and installation according to the design specification.
+The price to be quoted per kg of reinforcement is expected to cover the cost of purchase and supply of the materials to the site, cost of cutting, bending, and installation according to the design specification.
 It is also expected to cover the contractor’s profit and overhead.
 The use of bar bending schedule (BBS) can enhance the process of reinforcement handling and evaluation.

-In Nigeria, there are different categories of reinforcements that are used for construction works, and each of them are priced differently in the market.
+In Nigeria, there are different categories of reinforcements that are used for construction works, and each of them is priced differently in the market.
 As found all over the world, the use of mild steel (fy = 250 N/mm2) is no longer common, and it is rarely utilised in construction in Nigeria.
 However, some people still use R6mm (commonly called the ‘quarter rod’) and R8mm as links for columns and beams, but it is rarely specified in construction drawings these days.
 The categories of reinforcements in the Nigerian markets are;

 - Local reinforcements (manufactured locally)